Update: This article was most recently updated May 2021 to reflect US road trip travel tips in 2021 amidst evolving conditions.

 “People who are fully vaccinated with an FDA-authorized vaccine can travel safely within the United States.”

-So as of this update – the US has now given a green light for vaccinated Americans to safely go on a road trip!
-Of course, they still advise taking some additional precautions like washing hands, wearing a mask, and staying 6-feet apart from others.
+So as of this update – the US has given a green light for vaccinated Americans to safely go on a road trip!
+Of course, they still advise taking some additional precautions like wearing masks on public transport and monitoring for symptoms after traveling.

-2) Check US State Travel Restrictions in 2021
+2) Check for Any US State Travel Restrictions in 2021

-During the pandemic, some US states have placed restrictions on people traveling from other states.
-These states have required visitors to complete a travel health form, quarantine upon arrival, show proof of a recent negative Covid-19 test, or proof of vaccination.
+During the height of the pandemic, some US states placed restrictions on people traveling from other states.
+These states required visitors to complete a travel health form, quarantine upon arrival, show proof of a recent negative Covid-19 test, or proof of vaccination.

-Any out-of-state visitors should be aware of the official restrictions that are in place, particularly as conditions evolve.
-It should also be noted some states have travel restrictions down to the county or city level.
-If roadtripping to states that still have restrictions in place, be sure to consider how you can conform to any requirements they may have.
-If a state’s restrictions (e.g., quarantining for 10 days) brings upon great inconveniences, it could be best to avoid those states from your road trip.
+Any out-of-state visitors should be aware of the official restrictions in place, particularly as conditions evolve.
+If a state’s restrictions (e.g., testing or quarantining) brings upon great inconveniences, it could be best to avoid those states from your road trip.

 So which states still have restrictions in 2021?
 For a glance at travel restrictions for all 50 states, see this regularly-updated CNN article.
 But it’s always best to check directly with the state for the latest official information.

-When planning potential road trip stops, the great outdoors can offer great appeal.
-Rural destinations are in vogue as more and more people are opting outside.
+When planning potential road trip stops, the great outdoors can offer great allure.
+Rural destinations are in vogue in 2021 as more and more people are opting outside.
 Since many of us have been confined to their homes for much of the past year, America’s splendid outdoor locations can be particularly appealing.
-Plus, outdoor spaces make it easier to keep distanced from one another.

 4) Consider These Off-Season Summer Locations to Avoid Crowds in Summer 2021